pasenidis/covid-discord/README.md

 atom .
 # or just use your favorite IDE!
 ```
-Now, you should open bot.py and start modifying.
 Also create a credentials.txt with your token inside, that's safer than having it in bot.py in case you upload it online.

 ## FAQ